RevealBi/Documentation/docs/web/web-component-wrappers/installation.md

 ## CDN Installation

 If you're looking for the simplest way to integrate, using a CDN is a great option.
-Follow these examples to include Reveal SDK Web Components directly in your HTML or JavaScript.
+Follow these examples to include the Reveal SDK Web Component Wrappers directly in your HTML.

 <Tabs>
 <TabItem value="html" label="HTML" default>